 Consequently, the overriding task to help defuse your partner’s anger is to engage in behaviors, verbal and non-verbal, that help him experience an increased sense of safety.
 When doing so, your challenge is to increase his being fully present with you in discussion rather than being overwhelmingly absorbed by his inner landscape—thoughts, feelings and body sensations that interact to arouse his anger.

-It’s also important to remember at such moments that trying to reason with him may be may be futile.
+It’s also important to remember at such moments that trying to reason with him may be futile.
 In fact, focusing on reasoning during the height of his anger may only exacerbate his anger.
 At such moments, his emotional mind is overriding his rational mind, making him less available to fully take in and consider your thoughts.

 For example, your partner may feel less safe when your spending exceeds what he or she believes is reasonable.
 She may feel less safe when she perceives her trust is being threatened.
 Your wife may become angry when she feels her self-worth is diminished by your actions.
 A girlfriend may become angry when she perceives you are trying to control her—whether or not that is your true intention.